A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

 \subsection{Quantum mode expansions}

-We have already established that the two-dimensional metric structures of the Minkowski and Kasner worldsheets are conformally connected.
-Therefore, the Kasner worldsheet $\bar{X}^\mu(\xi, \eta)$ must satisfy the same two-dimensional massless Klein-Gordon equations of motion (EOM) as the conformal gauge-fixed Minkowski worldsheet $X^\mu (\tau, \sigma)$:
+We have already established that the two-dimensional metric structures of the Minkowski and Milne worldsheets are conformally connected.
+Therefore, the Milne worldsheet $\bar{X}^\mu(\xi, \eta)$ must satisfy the same two-dimensional massless Klein-Gordon equations of motion (EOM) as the conformal gauge-fixed Minkowski worldsheet $X^\mu (\tau, \sigma)$:

 along with the Virasoro constraints: